Show me the Fact table and auction results.

 Show me Story 3.

-Note regarding the special Playing Card labels used by Bar K6 in Kyoto.
+A note regarding the special Playing Card labels used by Bar K6 in Kyoto.

 This version is NOT related to the traditional Playing Card series.